-Student Actions:
+Student Actions

 - 1. If this is an emergency or students need medical care they should consult Campus Health or Urgent Care, or call 911. - 2.
-Students should immediately notify the clinical relations team (CVM-ClinicalYear@arizona.edu).
+Students should immediately notify the clinical year team (CVM-ClinicalYear@arizona.edu).
 Students should also complete the Non-Employee Incident Report form.
-The link to this form is accessible on the Clinical Year Portal. - 3.
+The link to this form is accessible on the Chobiit Student Portal. - 3.
 The Academic Programs team will fill out the incident report form to the university. - 4.
-Update Arizona CVM with any changes to injury.
+Update U of A CVM with any changes to injury.

-CVM PROFESSIONALISM REPORTING PROCESS:
+CVM PROFESSIONALISM REPORTING PROCESS

-Reporting lapses of professionalism: All members of the university community are encouraged to take action to support the creation and maintenance of an inclusive working and learning environment.
+Reporting lapses of professionalism

+All members of the university community are encouraged to take action to support the creation and maintenance of an inclusive working and learning environment.